tekdev/stock-management-visualDNA/README.md

 ## Hitting the endpoints
 the service base URL is http://<host>:8080/stock

-Simply import [postman collection](postman.json) into google postan plugin to use pre-configured requests
+Simply import [postman collection](postman.json) into google postan plugin to use pre-configured requests.
+Ideally we shoudld do this with Swagger API documentation for better documentation.

 examples of endpoints URLS:
 - http://localhost:8080/stock/low  (to get all low quantity stock items)